Skip to main content

 View Study

-Brain training games produce measurable improvements across multiple cognitive domains including attention, memory, working memory, processing speed, and executive function in both healthy and older adult populations.
+Brain training games improve attention, memory, working memory, processing speed, and executive function.

 Al-Thaqib et al. (2018) - Medical Science Monitor